adamjamesreid/gurdon-bioinformatics/docs/bioinf_cluster.md

 There is also a partition specifically for running Nextflow jobs...

-### Nextflow

-If you want ot run Nextflow pipelines on the cluster you should write your work directory and results to a folder in your scratch directory.
-Lots of intermediate files are produced and this is much more efficient on scratch rather than in the slower home directory with more limited space.

-You should instruct Nextflow to run jobs on the NXFL partition.
-You can do this using the Gurdon config file ```/mnt/shared/nextflow/gurdon.config```.

 ### Job submission examples

 If we run the program *hostname* on the head node we get this result: